Lexus ES 300h Insurance Rates

 Rates are averaged for all Lexus ES 300h models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Cheaper Lexus ES 300h Insurance
+How to Find the Right Lexus ES 300h Insurance

-Finding cheaper rates on insurance for a Lexus ES 300h consists of avoiding accidents and claims, having above-average credit, paying for small claims out-of-pocket, and not having any coverage lapses.
-Spend time shopping around at every policy renewal by getting rate quotes from direct car insurance companies like GEICO, Progressive, and Esurance, and also from your local independent and exclusive agents.
+Finding cheaper rates on insurance for a Lexus ES 300h requires not taking risks behind the wheel, having good credit, being claim-free, and possibly higher deductibles.
+Invest the time to compare rates at least once a year by getting rate quotes from direct insurance companies like GEICO, Progressive, and Esurance, and also from your local independent and exclusive agents.

 - Increasing comprehensive and collision deductibles can save around $525 each year

-- Drivers under the age of 20 have the highest car insurance rates, with premiums being up to $407 each month if full coverage is included
+- Teens have the highest car insurance rates, possibly costing $407 each month if they have full coverage

 Rate Tables and Charts